mkavulich/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

 Host Caps
 ========================================================

-The purpose of the host model *cap* is to abstract away the communication between the host model and the CCPP-Physics schemes.
+The purpose of the host model *cap* is to abstract away the communication between the host model and the CCPP Physics schemes.
 While CCPP calls can be placed directly inside the host model code (as is done for the relatively simple SCM), it is recommended to separate the *cap* in its own module for clarity and simplicity (as is done for the UFS Atmosphere).
 While the details of implementation will be specific to each host model, the host model *cap* is responsible for the following general functions:

 * Allocating memory for variables needed by physics